NCMF Training Courses

 Cost: $1,500

-Students explore authentication of digital images with regard to evidence admissibility and counterfeit detection.
-Structure analysis, EXIF data analysis, recompression analysis, DCT, PRNU, AI-generated image analysis, and more will be discussed.
-Students are strongly encouraged to bring images from their own cases as well as their own digital cameras.
-Students will complete hands-on exercises using real image examples and forensic casework.
+Students will explore techniques to address challenges in the authentication of digital audio with regard to evidence admissibility and counterfeit detection.
+Foundations for forensic audio authentication, digital recording techniques, audio formats, and time domain analyses will be discussed.
+Students will complete hands-on exercises using real audio examples and forensic casework.

 Instructor: Jeff Smith